zenml-io/zenml/docs/book/developer-guide/advanced-concepts/step-fixtures.md

         print(f"This run produced the highest test accuracy: {test_acc}.") return True
     print(
-        f"This run produced test accuracy {test_acc}, which is not the highest." f"\nThe highest previous test accuracy was {highest_acc}."
+        f"This run produced test accuracy {test_acc}, which is not the highest. " f"The highest previous test accuracy was {highest_acc}."
     )
     return False
 ```